chezyio/SC3010/README.md

 ### Scripting Vulneralbilities

--   Scirpting languag is used to
+-   Scripting language is used to
     -   Construct commands from predefined code fragments and user input at runtime
     -   Script is then passed to another software component where it is executed
-    -   Domain-specific language is used for a particular environemnt
+    -   Domain-specific language is used for a particular environment
 -   Vulnerabilities
     -   Additional commands can be hidden in the user input
     -   System will execute malicious command without any awareness